Parap

 Source / Links: Link 1 Link 2

-1,500-hectare sustainable industrial precinct in Darwin Harbour focused on low-carbon industries including renewable hydrogen, carbon capture and storage, critical minerals processing, green metal manufacturing and advanced manufacturing.
-Joint initiative between the Australian and Northern Territory Governments.
-Expected to support up to 20,000 jobs during construction and operation.
+A 1,500-hectare sustainable industrial hub in Darwin Harbour focused on low-carbon industries including renewable hydrogen, carbon capture and storage (CCS), critical minerals processing, and advanced manufacturing.
+The precinct is designed to be largely powered by renewables and features common-user infrastructure such as shared shipping channels and modular offloading facilities.
+It is a joint initiative between the Australian and Northern Territory Governments, aimed at supporting up to 20,000 jobs and driving the transition to a net-zero economy.

 Energy